 - Participant Subscription

 - Gemini Research Staff

 Change page style:

-Instructions for Completion of Phase II/OT Science Programs: Semester 2004A
+Instructions for Completion of Phase II/OT Science Programs: Semester 2005A

 Distribution of Phase II Skeletons

 All observations must be defined using the Observing Tool (OT) software.
-Gemini staff will translate approved Phase I proposals into the Phase II format for loading into the OT.
+Gemini staff have translates approved Phase I proposals into the Phase II format for loading into the OT.
 In this process, the observations and other details entered in Phase I are used to construct a ("skeleton") framework of your Science Program.

-As in the previous semester, the Phase II skeletons are downloaded/uploaded directly from/to the Gemini telescope databases to enable more efficient and rapid processing.
+Instructions on skeleton retrieval have been sent to PIs on December 9.
+As in previous semesters, the Phase II skeletons are downloaded/uploaded directly from/to the Gemini telescope databases to enable more efficient and rapid processing.
 See more information on using the Observing Database.